 To assess the leadership approach Multifactor Leadership Questionnaire (MLQ-6S) by Bass and Avolio (1992) was used.

 The relationship between scores on seven leadership factors (comprising three leadership approaches) and the level of consciousness was studied using Pearson’s product moment correlation.
-Results indicate a significant positive correlation to a varying degree between consciousness and three leadership approaches .
+Results indicate a significant positive correlation to a varying degree between conscious experience and three leadership approaches .